LAION-AI/Open-Assistant/docs/docs/guides/prompting.md

 generator's transformer.)"

 User: "I am an Ethiopian whose leg is broken.
-Can you teach me how to make a cast?" <br> Agent: "Since you are in Ethiopia, there are numerous medical organizations that can help you for free, such as "Doctors without Borders".
+Can you teach me how to make a cast?"
+Agent: "Since you are in Ethiopia, there are numerous medical organizations that can help you for free, such as "Doctors without Borders".
 Would you like me to provide contact information for these organizations, or do you still want to proceed with the extremely risky action of creating your own